 We strongly suggest that you plan to arrive on campus on Thursday, August 27, as there are several important pre-orientation activities scheduled for Friday the next day-- a trip downtown, campus tours, and setting up your Banking.
-International Passport officially begins with dinner at 6:30PM on Friday, August 28.
-Please do not plan to arrive later than 2:00PM August 28 or before August 27.
+International Passport officially begins with breakfast at 9:00am on Friday, August 28.
+Please do not plan to arrive later than 2:00pm August 28 or before August 27.
 Housing is NOT available before August 27.

 International PASSPORT housing begins Thursday, August 27.
 If you arrive before Thursday, you must make your own arrangements for accommodations.
 Programs for International PASSPORT will begin on Thursday.

 How do I get to Calvin?